CollaboraOnline/online/README.CONTRIBUTING.md

 Signed-off-by: Random J Developer <random@developer.example.org>

-using your real name and the email address you sent the original email you used to send the Online Contributor Representation & Certificate of Origin to us (sorry, no pseudonyms or anonymous contributions.)
+using your real name and the email address (sorry, no pseudonyms or anonymous contributions.)